 Clove essential oil is a powerful antibacterial, and contains antioxidants that act as an anti-inflammatory.
 Indigenous to Southeast Asia and some parts of East Africa, it comes from the dried flower bud of the evergreen tree Syzygium aromaticum.
 Essential oil of cloves can be added to an antibacterial salve, tincture or poultice to help fight topical infections such as scratches and thrush; however, be sure to dilute it, as the oil can be very strong.
 Some popular carrier oils for dilution include almond oil, grape seed oil, jojoba oil or olive oil.
 Another great use for clove oil is as an insect repellant; just add a few drops to your fly spray to boost its effectiveness!

-Green Horse Organic's Total Horse Protection Spray, one of our most popular fly sprays, includes clove oil, as does their roll on fly product and their sun block.
+Green Horse Organic's Total Horse Protection Spray, one of our most popular fly sprays, includes clove oil, as does their roll on fly product.
 Enjoy 10% off on these products by using code BLOG10 at checkout!